AI Roadmap for Banking

 6.1 Data Foundations and Semantic Consistency

-In practice, banks tend to adopt a small number of data-architecture patterns, most commonly centralized or hybrid approaches.
-Centralized architectures provide strong governance and consistent definitions, while hybrid models balance enterprise standards with domain-level ownership and faster data product development.
-Regulatory and risk considerations often make these two patterns the most effective in banking environments.
+Banks tend to adopt centralized or hybrid data architecture patterns.
+Centralized architectures provide strong governance and consistent definitions across the enterprise.
+Hybrid models balance enterprise standards with domain-level ownership, allowing business units to develop data products faster while adhering to shared governance controls.
+Regulatory and risk requirements—particularly around data lineage, access controls, and auditability—make these two patterns the most effective in banking environments.

 Within this foundation, predictive and generative AI operate as complementary capabilities.
-Predictive AI primarily functions within the processing and analytics layers, where models score transactions, customers, and portfolios.
-Generative AI extends the same foundation by enriching data, synthesizing unstructured information, and enhancing how insights are consumed through conversational and narrative interfaces.
+Predictive AI functions within the processing and analytics layers, where models score transactions, customers, and portfolios against structured data.
+Generative AI extends the same foundation by synthesizing unstructured information—documents, emails, call transcripts—and delivering insights through conversational and narrative interfaces.
+Both depend on the same underlying data quality, lineage, and governance controls to operate reliably.

 Above the data foundation sits the model and analytics layer, where predictive and generative workloads coexist.
 Predictive AI typically runs on mature machine learning platforms that support feature engineering, training, validation, explainability, and model risk management.
 Generative AI introduces additional components, including large language models, embedding services, and retrieval mechanisms that ground outputs in enterprise data.
-Despite differences in tooling, both model types must be governed through disciplined lifecycle management, including versioning, monitoring, and controlled deployment pipelines.
+Retrieval-augmented generation has emerged as the preferred approach for grounding generative outputs in enterprise data—allowing models to access proprietary information at query time without requiring sensitive data to be embedded in model weights.

 6.3 Integration and Workflow Enablement

 Integration is where architecture either enables scale or becomes a bottleneck.
-Predictive models often operate behind the scenes, scoring transactions or customers in real time.
+Predictive models operate behind the scenes, scoring transactions or customers in real time.
 Generative models sit closer to users, embedded in dashboards, workflow tools, and internal applications.
-A robust architecture exposes both capabilities through well-defined services and APIs, allowing them to be composed into end-to-end workflows.
-This approach enables predictive insights to trigger generative explanations or summaries without tightly coupling systems or duplicating logic.
+Both capabilities should be exposed through well-defined services and APIs, allowing them to be composed into end-to-end workflows—enabling predictive insights to trigger generative explanations or summaries without tightly coupling systems or duplicating logic.

 6.4 Designing for Change and Future Capability

-Finally, AI architecture must be designed with evolution in mind.
-Models will change, regulations will evolve, and new capabilities will emerge.
+AI architecture must be modular—models, vendors, and regulations will change.
 Banks that hard-code assumptions about specific vendors or model types limit their ability to adapt.
 A modular, layered architecture allows institutions to incorporate new predictive techniques or generative models without destabilizing existing systems, turning AI from a series of pilots into a durable enterprise capability.

 7 Governance and Risk Management

 Security and governance are design constraints, not afterthoughts.
 Generative AI introduces new risks, including unintended data exposure and opaque outputs, while predictive models remain subject to established model risk management expectations.
 Banks must enforce strong access controls, data segregation, auditability, and continuous monitoring across both model types.
-Governance frameworks should be embedded into existing risk, compliance, and technology control processes, ensuring accountability without creating parallel oversight structures.
+Governance frameworks should be embedded into existing risk, compliance, and technology control processes, ensuring accountability without duplicating existing control functions.

 7.1 Model Risk Management for Predictive and Generative AI

-Model risk management remains a regulatory requirement and operational necessity for both predictive and generative AI in banking.
+Model risk management is a regulatory requirement for both predictive and generative AI in banking.
 The Federal Reserve’s SR 11-7 guidance on model risk management applies equally to traditional credit models and to generative AI systems that support business decisions.
 While the underlying principles remain consistent—effective challenge, ongoing monitoring, independent validation—the application of these principles must evolve to address the distinct characteristics of generative models.

 Predictive models benefit from decades of established validation practices.
 Banks understand how to assess conceptual soundness, verify implementation, and test outcomes against hold-out data.
 Model documentation, assumptions, limitations, and performance metrics follow well-understood formats, and model inventory, tiering, and validation cycles are embedded into standard risk management processes.